 Interviewer: Is there any danger to eating too much protein?

-Stacey Wing-Gaia: Yes there is.
+Wing-Gaia: Yes there is.
 So, if you're eating all of this protein at the expense of some of the other things like carbohydrates and fat then yes you are going to be low on some nutrients.
 Long term there is some thoughts that it could have an effect on the kidneys.
 You'll see one school of thought that if you have healthy kidneys it's not going to be a big deal, your body can process that protein.
-On the other hand if you have a history of kidney disease, if you have one kidney something like that I usually recommend to be a little careful about that.
+On the other hand, if you have a history of kidney disease, if you have one kidney or something like that, I usually recommend being a little careful about that.
 I just don't think it's really clear but a lot of that's going to depend on the protein sources.
-If you're eating really high fat protein sources that's going to affect maybe your cholesterol and things like that.
+If you're eating really high-fat protein sources that's going to affect maybe your cholesterol and things like that.

-Interviewer: Any final thoughts on protein, any take aways?
-One thing somebody took away from this conversation, what would that be?
+Interviewer: Any final thoughts on protein, any takeaways?
+If there's one thing somebody took away from this conversation, what would that be?